argoproj/argo-cd/docs/proposals/applicationsset-progressivesync-crds.md

 Add a way to define a sync strategy that can be reused across multiple ApplicationSets.

-This was discussed in https://github.com/argoproj/argo-cd/issues/14458 And a PR implementing what is discussed here was opened here: https://github.com/argoproj/argo-cd/pull/15313
+This was discussed in https://github.com/argoproj/argo-cd/issues/14458 and in the comments of the original progressive sync proposal: https://github.com/argoproj/argo-cd/pull/9979

+And a PR implementing what is discussed here was opened here: https://github.com/argoproj/argo-cd/pull/15313

 ## Motivation